ilkrchml/lbot_ws/README.md

 This is WIP and functionalty is not complete - i.e. there are erros in mapping pose in the camera frame into world map frame, etc.

-Segmentation is not marked in th occupancy map  in real time - it just keeps dictionary of name and the coordinats of teh objects detected.
+Segmentation is not marked on the occupancy map  in real time - it just keeps dictionary of name and the coordinats of the objects detected.

 Here is brief explanation of whta it does